Araceli’s Flower

 Honduras – July 2008

 Whether a con or an accident, I rode back down from the village with Araceli’s flower securely tucked in my shirt pocket and carefully packed it for the remainder of the trip.
-It sits today on a shelf among many other souvenirs, irreplaceable and treasured.
+It sits today on a shelf among many other souvenirs, irreplaceable and prized.

 # # #

-Back to Travel Tales
+Back to Travel Tales | Central & North America